 Moreover, IIJ has been actively working to create an environment that supports a balance between work and family life with respects to each employee's life stage and sense of value.
 As part of its efforts to improve the corporate environment, IIJ operates various systems that enable employees to balance work and family life during illness, childcare, and nursing care, such as "Childcare and nursing care leave systems," and "Private injury and illness return leave system."
-IIJ shall maintain the utilization rate of the childcare leave system at 10% or more and 90% or more for males and females, respectively as targets to be certified by the Minister of Health, Labour and Welfare as the "company that supports child rearing" (Kurumin certification) based on the Act on Advancement of Measures to Support Raising Next-Generation Children.
+IIJ received Kurumin certification, awarded to companies that support childcare, from the Ministry of Health, Labour and Welfare under the Act on Advancement of Measures to Support Raising Next-Generation Children.
+Our goal is maintaining a 10% or greater utilization rate of the childcare leave system for male and a 90% or greater utilization rate for female employees.

-IIJ also operates a flextime system, a staggered work schedule system, and a short-time work schedule system to suit employees' work characteristics and individual environments.
-There are measures including supports for personal financial asset building, such as the IIJ Group employee shareholding association, assets accumulation savings, and regular financial planning seminars, as well as family days to create opportunities for employees to receive an understanding from their family members regarding the workplace.
+III) also operates a flextime system, a staggered work schedule system, and a short-time work schedule system to suit employees' work characteristics and individual environments.
+There are measures including supports for personal financial asset building, such as the III Group employee shareholding association, assets accumulation savings, and regular financial planning seminars, as well as family days to create opportunities for employees to receive an understanding from their family members regarding the workplace.